-Your major advisor manages the General Examination procedures, soliciting questions from committee members, scheduling phases of the exam, receiving grades and evaluations from the faculty, chairing the oral exam, and signing forms that report the outcome of the exam to the Graduate School.
+Your major advisor manages the General Examination procedures, soliciting questions from the student, committee members, scheduling phases of the exam, receiving grades and evaluations from the faculty, chairing the oral exam, and signing forms that report the outcome of the exam to the Graduate School.
 While student input to the process may be sought, it is the major advisor who determines how the examination will occur and be evaluated.
 The major advisor and General Examination Committee have wide latitude over the format and content of the exam.
 The exam may take a variety of forms regarding time to completion, format (i.e., proctored, take home) and may include, but not be limited to, papers, special projects, take-home exams, and other types of written examination.
 There must be an oral defense of the General Examination.
-Preparation of a research proposal is an option for the General Examination, but strict care should be taken that it does not replicate the intended dissertation topic.
+Preparation of a research proposal is an option for the General Examination, but strict care should be taken that it does not replicate the intended dissertation topic to avoid overlap with the Dissertation Proposal approval process.
 If a research proposal is selected as the format, the Program strongly encourages that the exam also include a section testing acquisition of foundational and specialized knowledge.
 Grades are Pass with Honors, Pass, Conditional Pass, and Fail.

-Contact Dr. Swede regarding options employed in the past.
+Contact Dr. Gregorio regarding options and grading rubrics employed in the past.
 Current Ph.D. students who have had reached this milestone also are suggested as sources of ideas on the format.